CrazyCreativeDream/CacheDB/README.md

 # Cache-DB

-A common Key/Value database working on both DOM/WebWorker with auto type conversion , based on CacheStorage.
+A common Key/Value database working on both DOM/WebWorker with auto type convert, based on CacheStorage.

 ```md